*Submissions are closed at this time. Thank you to everyone who submitted their artwork!*

 Due Something: Inspire Justice is a statewide, multidisciplinary art contest inviting young creators to reflect on and respond to how due process is woven throughout the foundational pillars of our democracy.

 Open to art creatives ages 18–30, the contest seeks original artwork that explores the meaning and importance of due process to our civil liberties and freedoms.
 The principle of due process is so integral to American democracy that it appears in both the Fifth and Fourteenth Amendments of the Constitution.
-We want artists to explore the truths and aspirations of due process, especially as it pertains to fairness and civic participation, particularly within immigrant, Black, TLGBQ+, and historically excluded communities.
+We want artists to interpret the truths and aspirations of due process, especially as it pertains to fairness and civic participation, particularly within immigrant, Black, TLGBQ+, and historically excluded communities.

 Winners will be announced on May 14, 2026, during the inaugural “5/14 Due Process Day” presented by the ACLU of Pennsylvania—a day designed to educate and empower young people to know their rights and have a voice in our democracy.